D35m0nd142/LFISuite/README.md

 <h3> What is LFI Suite? </h3>

-LFI Suite is a totally <b>automatic</b> tool able to scan and exploit Local File Inclusion Vulnerabilities using many different methods of attack, listed in the section `Features`.
+LFI Suite is a totally <b>automatic</b> tool able to scan and exploit Local File Inclusion vulnerabilities using many different methods of attack, listed in the section `Features`.

 <h3> Features </h3>